THE ANTI-M INTERVIEW 2008

 Wedge-Absolutely.
 Probably Let U In, Into The Rain and Damage.

 Flush-What music are you currently listening to?

-Wedge-I Can't speak for the rest of the band but I am really into the Italian band Lacuna Coil and Within Temptations-THE HEART OF EVERYTHING (I think they are Dutch and the song THE CROSS is just amazing) also Godsmack IV, Disturbed 10,000 fists, The Gathering "Home" (the song ALONE is great).
+Wedge-I Can't speak for the rest of the band but I am really into Lacuna Coil and Within Temptation-THE HEART OF EVERYTHING (the song THE CROSS is just amazing) also Godsmack IV, Disturbed 10,000 fists, The Gathering "Home" (the song ALONE is great).
 On the pop side I really like Timbaland's THE WAY I ARE and Gwen Stephani's songs Early Winter and Wonderful Life.
 Oh, and the new Rush album Snakes and Arrows....I could go one but there is so much cool music, you just have to filter out the crap from american idol and the stuff they try to push on you.

 And now the historical stuff

 Flush-Your bio alludes to the fact that Wedge and Mark had been calling themselves Anti-M for six years before NO WAVES IN HELL came out in 1992.
 How did the pre-Ruston Anti-M compare to the group that recorded NO WAVES IN HELL?